Unit 2: Authorizations

 • Select Resources from the menu on the Highmark EDI Trading Partner Business Center home page.

 Important!
-Authorization Is Not A Guarantee of Payment
+Authorization is Not a Guarantee of Payment

 When an authorization number is provided, it serves as a statement about medical necessity and appropriateness; it is not a guarantee of payment.
 Payment is dependent upon the member having coverage at the time the service is rendered and the type of coverage available under the member’s benefit plan.